Tidepools in Mal Pais

 Plankton and other microorganism serve as food for the smaller ones then these are the meal to the bigger, still, according to studies, without the presence of predators, smaller creatures could disappear in less than 10 years so the food chain is very convoluted in the tide pools.

 So while you are not surfing and the tide is low, sounds good to check out these natural pools on Mal Pais.
-Please be careful, these ecosystems are delicate and human intervention can affect it negatively, so watch it from a cautious distance.
+Please be careful, these ecosystems are delicate and human intervention can affect them negatively, so watch it from a cautious distance.